Quantum erasing the memory of Wigner's friend: Results

-From these assumptions, FR deduce in Ref.~\citep{Frauchiger18} that their setup should verify Properties \ref{p:HI}, \ref{p:AII} and \ref{p:Vok} at the same time, and that the measurement statistics should be captured by state $\ket{\Psi}$.
-However, these three properties combined seem to rule out the possibility to obtain the outcome $(A,ok)$, according to the following reasoning: \begin{enumerate} \item Property \ref{p:AII} forbids the outcome $A$ to be obtained when the first qubit is found in state $\ket{l}_\text{path}$, which means that $(A,\text{ok})$ is only compatible with the first qubit being found in $\ket{r}_\text{path}$.\\ \item Then Property \ref{p:HI} implies that when the first qubit \dpink{is} found in $\ket{r}_\text{path}$, the photon must be in polarization state $V$.\\ \item Finally, Property \ref{p:Vok} can be used to state that if the photon is in state $V$, it cannot be in state $\ket{\text{ok}}$, such that finally $(A,\text{ok})$ should be forbidden. \end{enumerate} This conclusion is paradoxical because the statistics of outcomes computed from state $\ket{\Psi}$ predicts a non-zero probability of obtaining the outcome $(A,\text{ok})$.
+From these assumptions, FR deduce in Ref.~\cite{Frauchiger18} that their setup should verify Properties \ref{p:HI}, \ref{p:AII} and \ref{p:Vok} at the same time, and that the measurement statistics should be captured by state $\ket{\Psi}$.
+However, these three properties combined seem to rule out the possibility to obtain the outcome $(A,ok)$, according to the following reasoning: \begin{enumerate} \item Property \ref{p:AII} forbids the outcome $A$ to be obtained when the first qubit is found in state $\ket{l}_\text{path}$, which means that $(A,\text{ok})$ is only compatible with the first qubit being found in $\ket{r}_\text{path}$.\\ \item Then Property \ref{p:HI} implies that when the first qubit is found in $\ket{r}_\text{path}$, the photon must be in polarization state $V$.\\ \item Finally, Property \ref{p:Vok} can be used to state that if the photon is in state $V$, it cannot be in state $\ket{\text{ok}}$, such that finally $(A,\text{ok})$ should be forbidden. \end{enumerate} This conclusion is paradoxical because the statistics of outcomes computed from state $\ket{\Psi}$ predicts a non-zero probability of obtaining the outcome $(A,\text{ok})$\footnote{In FR's article, one considers that the experiment is repeated multiple time until outcome $(A,\text{ok})$ is obtained, which corresponds to an occurrence of the paradox.}.